Changissnz/selfinterest/README.md

 belonging to the representation of networked threats is a problem that solutions designed for these kinds of threats attempt to resolve, by use of singularized source attribution.
 From concept to practice, every multi-branched or circular sequence can be at least partially decomposed into uni-directional sequences, rays in the lexicon of geometry.
+The potential of networked threats to inflict measurable damage correlates to the proximity of these threats' nearest points of concluding effects to the target.